Computing cross fields -- A PDE approach based on the Ginzburg-Landau theory: Crossfield Computation: the Planar Case

 \subsection{The Ginzburg-Landau model}

-Numerical experiments show that the norm of the vector field ${\mathbf f}$ computed by Laplacian smoothing (See previous section) decreases quite rapidly as one moves away from the boundary $\Gamma$, leaving in practice large zones in the bulk of the computation domain where the solution is small, and the computed cross field inaccurate.
-A more satisfactory formulation consists of ensuring that the norm of ${\mathbf f}$ remains unitary over the whole computation domain.
+Numerical experiments show that the norm of the vector field ${\mathbf f}$ computed by Laplacian smoothing (see previous section) decreases quite rapidly as one moves away from the boundary $\partial S$, leaving in practice large zones in the bulk of the computational domain where the solution is small, and the computed crossfield inaccurate, Fig. \ref{sub:diskdir}.
+A more satisfactory formulation consists of ensuring that the norm of ${\mathbf f}$ remains unitary over the whole computational domain, Fig. \ref{sub:diskgl}.
 This problem can be formulated in variational form in terms of the Ginzburg-Landau functional

-The first term minimizes the gradient of the cross field and is therefore responsible for the laplacian smoothing introduced in the previous section.
+The first term minimizes the gradient of the crossfield and is therefore responsible for the laplacian smoothing introduced in the previous section.
 The second term is a penality term that vanishes when ${\mathbf f} \in S^1$.
 The penality parameter $\epsilon$, called \emph{coherence length}, has the dimension of a length.
 The Euler-Lagrange equations of the functional \eqref{eq:energy2d} are the quasi-linear PDE's

 called Ginzburg-Landau equations.
-If $\epsilon$ is small (enough) with respect to the dimension of $\surface$, then ${\mathbf f}$ is of norm $1$ everywhere but in the vicinity of the isolated critical points ${\mathbf x}_i$.
+If $\epsilon$ is small (enough) with respect to the dimension of $\surface$, then ${\mathbf f}$ is of norm $1$ everywhere but in the vicinity of the isolated critical points ${\mathbf x}_i^c$.

 The asymptotic behavior of Ginzburg-Landau energy can be written as

 with